SPAAM-community/wss-summer-school/docs/2025/schedule.md

 - **Lecture** Introduction to eDNA: _Vilma Pérez_
   - How have microbes and microbial communities evolved and changed through time?
 How does this inform our current understanding of the relationships among microbes?
-- **Practical** Authentication and Decontamination (microb(iom)es): _Nikolay Oskolkov, Freya Steinhagen, and James Fellows Yates_
+- **Practical** Authentication and Decontamination (microb(iom)es): _Nikolay Oskolkov, Freya Steinhagen_
   - How can I validate my DNA is ancient?
 What sort of analyses can convince ourselves and a reviewer we have good preservation?
 - **Practical** Authentication and Decontamination (eukaryotes): _Giulia Zampirolo and James Fellows Yates_
   - How can I validate my DNA is ancient?
 What sort of analyses can convince ourselves and a reviewer we have good preservation?
-- **Practical** Ancient Metagenomic Pipelines: _Nikolay Oskolkov, James Fellows Yates_
+- **Practical** Ancient Metagenomic Pipelines: _James Fellows Yates and Nikolay Oskolkov_
-  - What pipelines exist for specifically ancient DNA and ancient metagenomic data?
+  - What pipelines exist for specifically ancient DNA and ancient metagenomic data, e.g. nf-core/eager, aMeta, and nf-core/mag?
+  - 2025: How to run nf-core/eager
 - **Round table** (Leipzig only) Dinner for Students and Instructors.